Pye2/Projects/Makkah population Analysis/README.md

+#Makkah population Analysis
-The provided dataset offers a comprehensive insight into the demographic dynamics of the Makkah region over a span of thirteen years, from 2010 to 2022.
+##The provided dataset offers a comprehensive insight into the demographic dynamics
+of the Makkah region over a span of thirteen years, from 2010 to 2022.
 It meticulously categorizes the population estimates based on gender, nationality (Saudi and Non-Saudi), and year.
 This data showcases the evolving composition of